Time management can be tough. What is urgent in your life and what is important to your life are often very different things.

 - No, you won’t die from stress today, but if you don’t get it figured out soon, you might.

-- No, eating real, unprocessed foods isn’t required for you to stay alive right now, but it is will reduce your risk of cancer and disease.
+- No, eating real, unprocessed foods isn’t required for you to stay alive right now, but will reduce your risk of cancer and disease.

 Is there anything we can do?
 If we all have 24 hours in a day, how do we actually use them more effectively?